 Search for Buried Treasure Linked to Illinois Man's Death At Yellowstone

-Last summer, 53-year-old Jeff Murphy was hiking in Yellowstone National Park when he went missing.
+Last summer, 53-year-old Jeff Murphy was hiking in Yellowstone National Park when he disappeared.
 Park investigators found his body on June 9, where Murphy had fallen 500 feet from Turkey Pen Peak, after accidentally stepping into a chute.

 But he wasn't on just any hike.
 He was looking for a treasure box of gold and jewels worth up to $2 million, buried somewhere in the Rocky Mountains by an eccentric millionaire named Forrest Fenn.

-Fenn, an art dealer and millionaire in his 80s, lives in Santa Fe, New Mexico.
+Fenn, an art dealer and millionaire in his 80s, lives in Santa Fe, N.M.
 In his self-published memoir, Fenn included a poem that supposedly leads to the treasure he hid in the mountains.

 "The ornate, Romanesque box is 10-by-10 inches and weighs about 40 pounds when loaded," NPR's John Burnett reported in 2016.
 "Fenn has only revealed that it is hidden in the Rocky Mountains, somewhere between Santa Fe and the Canadian border at an elevation above 5,000 feet.
 It's not in a mine, a graveyard or near a structure."